jake-fung/Role-Playing-Simulator/README.md

 development.

 ## User Stories
-- As a user, I want to be able to create a character and add it to a list of characters.
+- As a player, I want to be able to create a character and add it to my list of characters created before, specifying their name, gender, and classes (e.g. Barbarians, Knights, Rangers).

-- As a user, I want to have options for selecting the sex of my character during the creation process.
+- As a player, I want to be able to view the list of all of my character created.

-- As a user, I want a variety of classes (Knight, Barbarian, Ranger, etc.) to choose from during character creation, each with unique attributes and abilities.
+- As a player, I want to be able to view my character's health, attack power and defense power.

-- As a user, I want to engage in training sessions within the school to improve my character's skills and earn experience points.
+- As a player, I want to be able to participate in training sessions to improve my character's skills and earn experience points, enabling character progression and development.

-- As a user, I want my character to gain special abilities through training, such as accelerated healing, resistance, and swiftness.
+- As a player, I want to be able to train my character to acquire special abilities, such as enhanced healing or increased resilience.

-- As a user, I want to track the progress of my character, including experience points, level, and any unlocked abilities.
+- As a player, I want to be able to monitor my character's progression, including tracking experience points, levels, and unlocked abilities.

-- As a user, I want the application to provide feedback when my character achieves a new level or unlocks a special ability.
+- As a player, I want to be able to receive feedback when my character levels up or unlocks new abilities.

-- As a user, I want the option to save and load my character's progress, allowing me to continue playing at a later time.
+- As a player, I want to be able to save and load my character's progress, ensuring I can continue my gaming sessions seamlessly.